When was the last time you played the game of darts with your marketing?

 It’s a process to make a sale.

-That’s what a company I consulted with spent in one year for marketing in the industrial manufacturing industry.
+That’s what a company we consulted with spent in one year for marketing in the industrial manufacturing industry.

-My jaw dropped to the floor.
-I could not believe it.
-I was scared to ask the next question.
+Our jaws dropped to the floor.
+We could not believe it.
+We were scared to ask the next question.

 What was your return on investment (ROI) for each of those marketing channels?

-They each took a moment to think about it and agreed not sure.
+They each took a moment to think about it, looked at one another, and agreed, “Not Sure”.

-Each one of their customers gets a catalog with an order, the trade show did bring in those 2-3 customers but not as much as they wanted, and the radio / billboard / print journal advertising gets us a few more leads but not too sure.
+Each one of their customers gets a catalog with an order, the trade show did bring in those 2-3 customers but not as much as they wanted in revenue, and the radio / billboard / print journal advertising gets us a few more leads but not too sure.

 New total sales $35k or so.